Simon Devitt ( b.1973) is a photographer born on a mudflat at dead low tide surrounded by crabs.

 Simon lectures in Photography of Architecture at the University of Auckland.

-Devitt has exhibited in both group and solo shows and is currently represented in New Zealand by McNamara Gallery, Whanganui.
+Devitt has exhibited in both group and solo shows and is currently represented by PhotoFoyer in Milan, Italy.

 He is available for commissions, collaborations, guest lectures and prefers his martini shaken, not stirred, once had a man crush on Nick Cave and has a penchant for garden gnomes.